Okounkov's conjecture via BPS Lie algebras: Quivers, algebras, representations

-Kac proved that $\kac_{Q,\dd}(q)$ is a polynomial with integer coefficients, and conjectured that in fact $\kac_{Q,\dd}(q)\in\BoN[q]$.
-This conjecture was proved in \cite{HLRV13} by identifying Kac polynomials with Poincar\'e polynomials of sign-isotrivial parts (with respect to a natural Weyl group action) of the cohomology of certain Nakajima quiver varieties.
+Furthermore, Kac proved that the assignment $q\mapsto\kac_{Q,\dd}(q)$ is a polynomial function with integer coefficients, and conjectured that in fact $\kac_{Q,\dd}(q)\in\BoN[q]$.
+This conjecture was proved in \cite{HLRV13} by identifying Kac polynomials with Poincar\'e polynomials of sign-isotrivial summands (with respect to a natural Weyl group action) of the cohomology of certain Nakajima quiver varieties.

 Given a quiver $Q$, a \emph{stability condition} is a tuple $\zeta\in\BoQ^{Q_0}$.
-The \emph{slope} of a nonzero $\BoC Q$-module $M$ is defined to be the ratio
+The \emph{slope} of a nonzero $K Q$-module $M$ is defined to be the ratio

 Given a stability condition $\zeta\in \BoQ^{Q_0}$ and a slope $\theta\in\BoQ$ we define